untoldgarden/meadow-manual/image-tracking.md

 - **Removed Images**: `List<ARTrackedImage>` - Images that have been removed from the tracked images list.

 ![alt_text](images/image-tracking-visual-scripting.webp "Image Tracking Visual Scripting")

+## Common Issues

+### Instantiated Prefab Transform

+Make sure the position of the prefab is set to `0, 0, 0,` to place it in the middle of the image that is being tracked.

+Also, make sure the scale is set to something that the user can see.
+If the prefab is very large the user will not see it as it is instantiated since they are standing inside of it.
+For example, if the user is standing 1 meter away from the image that is tracked, and the prefab is larger than 1 meter in size, the user might not see it.

+### Image is not recognized

+Make sure that the image is set to `Read/Write` enabled in the import settings.